juanyaolin/laravel-api-response-builder/README.md

 `ApiResponseBuilder` is inspired by the [marcin-orlowski/laravel-api-response-builder](https://github.com/MarcinOrlowski/laravel-api-response-builder) with adjustments made to its features.

-> [!CAUTION]
-> This project is still in development, and it's not recommended to use it until version 1.0.0 (official release).

 ## Installation

 To install package, run with composer: